gshankar/rocket_feedback/README.md

 A simple feedback panel for Ruby on Rails applications.
 It works like this:

 The Rocket Feedback panel sits quietly off the page (like a ninja), ready to strike (like lightning) at the first sign of trouble.
-Pouncing (like a tiger) before your user has had the time to forget their fantastic idea on how you could improve your app, Rocket Feedback grabs this idea (like a giant electromagnet wielding crane) and whisks it away to you (like a... pigeon... with LASERS!)
+Pouncing (like a tiger) before your user has had the time to forget their fantastic idea on how you could improve your app, Rocket Feedback grabs this idea (like a giant electromagnet wielding crane) and whisks it away to you (like a... pigeon... on fire... with LASERS!)

 What makes it tick?